 - The proposed school has ensured that there are appropriate health and safety policies in place, including for first aid.
-The proprietor will ensure that enough staff have received first-aid training for the number of pupils on roll. - The proprietor has ensured that procedures are in place to ensure compliance with the Regulatory Reform (Fire Safety) Order 2005.
+The proprietor will ensure that a sufficient number of staff receive first-aid training for the number of pupils on roll.
+Some senior staff have already been appointed and have completed appropriate first-aid training. - The proprietor has ensured that procedures are in place to ensure compliance with the Regulatory Reform (Fire Safety) Order 2005.
 It has systems in place to ensure that all required checks are undertaken.
-For example, all necessary checks of fire-fighting equipment are made.
-The proposed school has worked out clear procedures, which indicate how staff and pupils will leave the building in the event of a fire. - The proprietor intends to employ enough staff to ensure that pupils will be supervised well during the school day.
-The proprietor has established systems to ensure that the school's admission and attendance registers will comply with the Education (Pupil Registration) Regulations 2006. - There is a suitable risk assessment policy in place.
-The proposed school has a broad range of risk assessments for the premises and activities which pupils will complete.
+For example, all necessary checks of firefighting equipment are made.
+The proposed school has established clear procedures for the evacuation of the building in the event of a fire. - The proprietor intends to employ enough staff to ensure that pupils will be supervised well during the school day.
+The proprietor has established systems to ensure that the school's admission and attendance registers will comply with the Education (Pupil Registration) Regulations 2024. - There is a suitable risk assessment policy in place.
+The proposed school has an appropriate range of risk assessments for the premises and activities that pupils will complete.
 Risk assessments are displayed at various locations around the school to support staff when they move to different locations to teach the pupils.
 Risk assessments clearly identify any potential risks and control measures to mitigate the risks. - The standards in this part are likely to be met if the proposed school opens.